You are viewing a story from harrypotterfanfiction.com

 "Penny must've told you I'm looking for the Ravenclaw Strategist, right?"
 Oliver said, the charming overtures gone.
 He threw his hands up.
 "Well, I am.
 Thought it was just a legend for years, and hell, you're the first real trail I get, so I'm bloody desperate to find out who he is."

 He.
 The word stuck out like a screaming mandrake.
-She could barely stop herself from laughing out loud.
-Not only did he not realize that the person he was looking for was right in front of him, but he thought she was a bloke.
-His other words sunk in right after and she couldn't help but grin, ego roused.
-She was a legend.
+She could barely stop herself from laughing.
+Not only did Oliver not realize the person he was looking for was in front of him, but he thought she was a bloke.
+Boys' club indeed.

 The implications of their entire conversation suddenly sunk in, however, and the good mood slipped away faster than a slippery Snitch.